 At the present time, only one-dimensional interpretation software is available.
 Therefore, the interpretation assumes that the subsurface layers are horizontal and homogeneous.

-The method requires a seismic energy source, usually a hammer for depths less than 15 meters and black powder ges for depths to 30 meters.
+The method requires a seismic energy source, usually a hammer for depths less than 30 meters and black powder seismic guns ges for depths over 30 meters.
 The seismic waves then penetrate the overburden and refract along the water table surface.
 While they are traveling along this surface, they continually refract seismic waves back to the ground surface.
 These are then detected by geophones placed on the ground surface.
-Figure 114b shows a seismic recorder instrument, and figure 114a shows the layout of the instrument, the main seismic waves involved and the resulting time distance graph.
+Figure 114b shows a seismic recorder instrument, and Figure 114a shows the layout of the instrument, the main seismic waves involved and the resulting time distance graph.

 Figure 114.
 Seismic Refraction: field set up and data recorder.